ericjmei/methane_noise_forcing/README.md

     ])
 ```

-The `overrides` argument in `compose` function similar to the command line arguments passed to the scripts.
+The `overrides` argument in `compose()` acts similarly to the command line arguments passed to the scripts.

 ALEX: I will put your figures in `notebooks/figures_for_PCC/` in the branch `PCC_figures` whenever I make them.